Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### Adding Manual Capture mode

-The capture view with the interval setting and other features was great; however, it didn't fulfill one required use-case that I had in mind from the beginning: time lapse captures over *extended periods of time*.
+The capture view with the interval setting and other features was great; however, it didn't fulfill one required use-case that I had in mind from the beginning: time-lapse captures over *extended periods of time*.
 It would also cater to those who would rather not leave their device somewhere while it is capturing.

 {{< figure src="/posts/journey-behind-velocity-lapse-2/manual-capture-view.jpg" alt="Manual capture view" caption="The manual capture view in v0.0.4+6" >}}